letsencrypt/website/README.md

 2. In `i18n\` copy `en.toml` into `XX.toml` (where XX is your language code) and translate the strings
 3. In `content\XX\` (where XX is your language code), you can add your translations of `content\en\`
 4.  `content\XX\about.md` (`about/`), `content\XX\howitworks.md` (`getting-started/`), `content\XX\donate.html` (`donate/`) and `content\XX\sponsors.html` (`sponsors/`) must be translated and included in the first pull-request
+5. Docs index (`/content/en/docs/_index.md`) should be included, at least to point users to the English documentation.
-5. After the first pull-request, more files from `content\XX\` may be translated
+6. After the first pull-request, more files from `content\XX\` may be translated

 * The pull-request of a translated file must update links on other files pointing to it.
 * The subscriber agreement should **not** be translated